-In August 2017, working in partnership with a local Housing Association, the Council placed an offer to secure a number of affordable housing units from a developer on the Cawston Meadows site.
+In August 2017, working in partnership with a local Housing Association, the Council placed an offer to secure 22 affordable housing units from a developer on the Cawston Meadows site.
 If secured these properties will expand the Council's social housing stock, particularly in the much needed one and two-bedroom tenure.